About the project

 Select final designs

-For users that receive a loan from us, our Net Promotor Score is about 73!
-Next steps to build an even better experience is to develop more products (Merchant financing, invoice factoring, larger short term loans) as well as delivering insights around how a loan impacts your business.
+For users that receive a loan from us, our Net Promotor Score is about 70!
+Next steps to build an even better experience is to develop more products (Merchant financing, invoice factoring, larger short term loans) as well as delivering insights on loan impacts.